ampproject/amphtml/contributing/getting-started-e2e.md

 The common workflow for making changes to files in Git is:

-- edit some files using your favorite editor
+- Edit some files using your favorite editor

-- if your code requires a new dependency, run `yarn add --exact [--dev] <packagename>`, which will automatically update `package.json` and `yarn.lock`
+- If your code requires a new dependency, run `npm install [--save-dev] <packagename>`, which will automatically update `package.json` and `package-lock.json`

-  - If it is a build-time dependency, use the `--dev` flag
+  - If it is a build-time dependency, use the `--save-dev` flag
   - If it is a runtime dependency, add it to `build-system/compile/sources.js`

-- if you manually edited `package.json`, run `yarn` to install the dependency and generate an updated `yarn.lock` file
+- If you manually edited `package.json`, run `npm install` to install the dependency and generate an updated `package-lock.json` file

-- tell Git that you care about these changes by _staging_ them using the `git add` command
+- Tell Git that you care about these changes by _staging_ them using the `git add` command

-- create a checkpoint (called a _commit_) that bundles together the changes you've staged by using the `git commit` command
+- Create a checkpoint (called a _commit_) that bundles together the changes you've staged by using the `git commit` command

 Git commits bundle together related changes into a logical unit.
 (If you're familiar with some other source control systems this terminology may make you think that when you create a commit you're "checking in" your code to the amphtml repository; that's _not_ what a Git commit is.)